jonathanstowe/Tinky/Documentation.md

 role Tinky::Object
 ------------------

-This is a role that should should be applied to any application object that is to have a state managed by [Tinky::Workflow](Tinky::Workflow), it provides the mechanisms for transition application and allows the transitions to be validated by the mechanisms described above for [Tinky::State](Tinky::State) and [Tinky::Transition](Tinky::Transition)
+This is a role that should should be applied to any application object that is to have a state managed by [Tinky::Workflow](Tinky::Workflow), it provides the mechanisms for transition application and allows the transitions to be validated by the mechanisms described above for [Tinky::State](Tinky::State) and [Tinky::Transition](Tinky::Transition).

+There are also method traits to define methods that will be called before and after the application of the workflow to the object, and before and after the application of a transition to the object.

 ### method state